GreyProgramming/SFIA2/README.md

 17/02/2020
-Changed the layout.html for better visuals. created a new footer linking to linkedin. url now points to VM when running: http://prideinyourself.com:5000/home
+Changed the layout.html for better visuals.
+Created a new footer linking to linkedin.
+Url now points to VM when running: http://prideinyourself.com:5000/home Noted need to change the CSS as the CSS link provided by Bob is not able to create the visuals wanted.